-Confluence and JIRA were designed to compliment each other, and have a number of integration points built-in, giving Confluence users the ability to view, interact with, and reference JIRA issues from a wiki page.
-This is especially useful in the case where Confluence is being used for project collaboration, requirements gathering, and team meeting notes - involved parties can participate in project discussion, while viewing JIRA issues, or creating new ones without leaving Confluence.
+Confluence and Jira were designed to complement each other, and have a number of integration points built-in, giving Confluence users the ability to view, interact with, and reference Jira issues from a Confluence page.
+This is especially useful in the case where Confluence is being used for project collaboration, requirements gathering, and team meeting notes - involved parties can participate in project discussion, while viewing Jira issues, or creating new ones without leaving Confluence.
 To put this in the context of a product-focused team, ideation, product discussion, and requirements authoring are documented on a Confluence page.

 - With Confluence Team Calendars, view JIRA issue due dates, milestones, and sprints alongside your people and team events calendars

-- Users create JIRA issues which correspond to these features, fixes, and stories directly from the same Confluence page simply by highlighting existing text on the page.
+- Users create Jira issues that correspond to these features, fixes, and stories directly from the same Confluence page simply by highlighting existing text on the page.

 Confluence has an out of box page template called Product Requirements Blueprint which helps to define, track and scope requirements for your product or feature.
 While using the ‘Product Requirements’ template you can: